 RURAL HEALTH PROFESSIONS

-- Complete a community-based research project in a rural location
+- Create a community-based project

 University of Illinois College of Medicine Rockford

 - Register for a FREE Virtual Student Program!March 27, 2023 - 5:52 pm

 Illinois Primary Health Care Association (IPHCA) is excited to announce their fourth virtual student program, “Understanding and Serving America’s Underserved”.
 IPHCA has hosted this program for the past 10 years.
 Through a virtual, self-paced format, they are excited to offer this program to even more students interested in pursuing a career serving the underserved.
 “Understanding […]